Please note MetaHub is entirely optional. A MetaHub is not required to operate your MetaSensor.

 Bluetooth dongles also add Bluetooth range; they perform better than the internal antenna.
 Two Bluetooth dongles are provided with the MetaHub bundle.

-The MetaHub runs Raspbian OS and comes pre-loaded with our APIs and configuration files.
+The MetaHub runs Raspbian OS and comes pre-loaded with our APIs and MetaBase App.

 Raspbian comes pre-installed with plenty of software for programming and general use.
 It has Python, Java, editors and more.
-Junk such as games and Scratch have been removed.
+Junk such as games and Scratch have been removed from the OS.

-While we have done our best to make it accessible for everyone, you should be comfortable with basic Linux commands and working with terminals.
+While we have done our best to make it accessible for everyone, you should be comfortable with Linux before using the hub.
 You can learn more in the Raspberry Pi website.

 To get started, setup your RaspberryPi like a computer: